dukee1213/SpatialRL/README.md

-# Spatial Multi-Agent Reinforcement Learning for Epidemic Control with Heterogeneous Risk Preference (code)
+# Spatial Multi-Agent Reinforcement Learning for Epidemic Control with Heterogeneous Risk Preferences

-**(Paper title here)**
+**Te-Chun Liu and Hsuan-Wei Lee**
-**Authors:** (Your name, affiliation)
+Department of Information Management, National Taiwan University of Science and Technology, Taiwan

-This repository contains the custom multi-agent reinforcement learning (MARL) environment and training scripts used in our study on epidemic-aware interaction and social utility optimization.
-The environment is implemented in Python on top of **agileRL 2.0.6** and **PettingZoo**, and the experiments correspond to the figures reported in the paper.
+College of Health, Lehigh University, USA

-> **Note**: model checkpoints and large result spreadsheets are not included in this public repo.
-Please refer to the link below for pretrained models.
+This repository contains the spatial agent-based SIS environment and the multi-agent deep reinforcement learning (MADDPG) training scripts used to study epidemic control under heterogeneous risk preferences.
+The code implements decentralized policy learning on top of **agileRL 2.0.6** and **PettingZoo**, and reproduces the experiments and figures described in the manuscript.

----
+> **Note:** Trained checkpoints and large result spreadsheets are not included in this repository.
+Pretrained models can be downloaded from the link provided below or requested from the authors.

 ## Prerequisites (WSL2 + mini Conda)
 First, set up WSL2 and a GPU-enabled PyTorch environment.